Published Mar 15, 2021

 One minute, you are on an unfettered quest through a boundless universe, empowering everything around you.
 The next minute, everything wants to overpower you.
-That unwieldy wallet interface suddenly acting up as you are about to transact.
+That unwieldy crypto wallet interface suddenly acting up as you are about to transact.
 This gas fee spiking up as you are about to send.
-That weird typo in your wallet update which may or may not be indicative of something malicious.
+That weird typo in your crypto wallet update which may or may not be indicative of something malicious.
 Your phone freezing up.

 With all these uncertainties continually nagging at the fore of the minds, it's no wonder crypto custody often feels like an edgy stroll through the Shogun of Harlem's backyard.